Summer Six-Week Workshop

-The six-week workshop can give you time away from everyday distractions and encourage you to experiment and take artistic risks.
-The critique sessions are the heart of the workshop: you learn not only by receiving critiques, but by reading others’ work and constructing your own critiques.
+The Six-Week Workshop offers time away from everyday distractions and encouragement to experiment and take artistic risks.
+The critique sessions are the heart of the workshop: students learn not only by receiving critiques, but by reading others’ work and constructing their own critiques.
 Instructors work directly with attendees to present group critiques of newly written stories, participate in discussions about writing techniques or professional concerns, and hold individual or small-group conferences.
 Throughout the entire experience, the Clarion West Workshop staff is present to help guide participants and facilitate an inclusive environment.
-To learn more about updates we’ve made to our workshop culture and methods in the past few years, visit our Workshop Methods page.
+To learn more about updates we've made to our workshop culture and methods in the past few years, visit our Workshop Methods page.
 You can also find updates about 2024 here.

 The setting allows attendees to forge meaningful relationships with each other and the instructors — relationships that may last for years to come.
 The workshop also offers get-togethers, readings, and other opportunities to hang out with authors from Seattle and beyond, as well as workshop alumni.
 In-person workshops also include occasional breaks to enjoy Seattle, the Puget Sound, and its surrounding mountains and lakes.